 Sometimes weather isn’t conducive to camping, or if I’m only passing through an area for one night, it’s not always worth the hassle of setting up a campsite.
-Hotels are great, too, and it’s easy to find pet-friendly hotels these days, but that’s not always in my travel budget.
+Hotels are great, too, and it’s easy to find pet friendly hotels these days, but they’re not always in my travel budget.
 For us, cabin camping is the perfect compromise!

 KOA has been offering camping cabins for a while, and some of them are very lush, with full baths and kitchens.
-When it’s just me and Bailey, I stick to the basic camping cabin which typically has a double bed, twin bunk beds and sometimes even a small fridge and a TV!
+When it’s just me and Bailey, I stick to the basic camping cabin which typically has a double bed, twin bunk beds, and sometimes a small fridge and a TV!
 You share the bathhouse with the other campers, and can cook outside your cabin at a picnic table or grill.

-A good place to start is GoPetFriendly.com’s guide to pet friendly amenities at state parks across the country, or look up “state park cabin” and the name of the state you’re visiting.
+A good place to start your search is this guide to pet friendly amenities at state parks across the country.
+Or search “state park cabin” and the name of the state you’re visiting.
 While a yurt isn’t technically a cabin, the philosophy is the same.
 Aren’t these yurts at Tumalo State Park in Bend, Oregon cool?!

 Searching for “national park cabins” will get you started, and will likely turn up a lot of private cabins nearby.
 If you specifically want a camping cabin in the national park, start with the national park website and follow the links to camping and lodging options.

 The cabin has bunk beds to sleep eight and a wood stove.
-Water comes from a pump outside, and there’s an outhouse out back.
+Water comes from a pump outside, and there’s an outhouse behind the cabin.
 Unlike most other camping cabins I’ve mentioned, this one sits on a private lake with no other cabins nearby.
 There are many of these in Michigan, including some backcountry cabins for skiers or hikers.
 In Colorado, there is even a backcountry hut system if you are looking for a long, scenic hike to your camping cabin!